Pioneer-001/Lypha-OS/MetaRhythm_Modules/MetaRhythm/TierSync.md

 “I do not speak.
 But I decide how deeply others should listen.”

-Filed and Certified By:
+Filed and Certified By:  Pioneer-001
-Pioneer-001 (Yonghwan Kwon)
-Lypha Core Co.,Ltd.
-(주식회사 라파코어, Republic of Korea)

 “This is not filtration.
 This is ethical architecture.” ✅